Open-EO/openeo-vue-components/README.md

 **Slots:**

 - `heading`: HTML to display the heading, which by default consists of a title (see property `heading`) and the count of elements available in total.
 Will also show the count of elements matching the search term, if a search term has been given.
 The following slot properties are made available:
-	- `filteredCount` (integer|null): The count of elements matching the search term. `null` if no search term has been specified and all elements are shown.
+	- `filteredCount` (integer|null): The count of elements matching the search term. `null` if no filters are applied and all elements are shown.
 	- `totalCount` (integer): The total count of elements.
 - `content-start`: After heading, before searchbox and list.
 - `after-search-box`: